24 Best Podcasts for Learning Korean in 2026

 Do you want to know more about Korea and, at the same time, improve your Korean language skills?
 Check Sparkling Korean!

-Sparkling Korean is a fifty-episode intermediate podcast that covers many themes.
+Sparkling Korean is a 50-episode intermediate-level podcast that covers a range of topics.
 For example, you’ll learn how to discuss the weather, the date, and the time.

 Although the host speaks slowly enough for intermediate speakers, this podcast may be too advanced for novices.